 The grass is greener when you grasscycle!

-Spring is here.
-No doubt you’ve pulled out the lawnmower by now, or at least thought about it.
-As you begin another mowing season, it’s time to think about “grasscycling.”
+Spring is here, and so is the green grass!
+No doubt you’ve pulled out the lawnmower by now, probably multiple times.
+As you begin another mowing season, it’s time to consider “grasscycling” if you haven’t already.

-Grasscycling is allowing your grass clippings to drop back onto the lawn as you mow.
-Instead of picking up the clippings with the mower’s bagging attachment, you let them drop onto the grass.
+Grasscycling allows your grass clippings to drop back onto the lawn as you mow.
+Instead of picking up the clippings with the mower’s bagging attachment, you let them fall onto the grass.
 These short clippings decompose quickly.
 As a result, the clippings, which are about 80% water, provide your lawn with needed moisture.
 Grass clippings also contain nitrogen, a fertilizer that your lawn needs.
-When you grasscycle, your lawn produces and consumes some of its own “homemade” fertilizer, reducing the amount of fertilizer that you will need to buy and apply.
+When you grasscycle, your lawn produces and consumes some of its own “homemade” fertilizer, reducing the amount of fertilizer you need to buy and apply.

-In addition to helping water and fertilize your lawn, grasscycling also reduces your waste.
-When you leave clippings on the lawn, you have no clippings to bag, carry, or dispose.
-When you are done mowing, you are done with the work!
+In addition to helping water and fertilize your lawn, grasscycling reduces waste.
+You have no clippings to bag, carry, or dispose of when you leave clippings on the lawn.
+When you are done with mowing, you are done with the work!
 And you’ll be done more quickly, too.
 Grasscycling takes about one-third less time than mowing and bagging.

 You don’t need a mulching mower to grasscycle.
 Any mower can become a mulching, or grasscycling, mower.
 Simply remove the bagging attachment.
 If the bagger on your mower attaches to the back of the mowing deck, be sure that the discharge chute is covered after you remove the bag.
 You may need to insert a “chute cover.”
 If you have a side discharge mower, you won’t need to do anything more than remove the bagger.
 Check out this 30-second video to see grasscycling in action!